 The District is exposed to various risks of loss related to torts; theft of, damage to and destruction of assets; errors and omissions; injuries to employees; or acts of God.
 The District purchases commercial insurance to cover these risks, including general and auto liability, property damage, and public official's liability.
-The District had the following insurance coverage during the year: Commercial property - \$12,146,524; general liability - \$2,000,000; and educator's liability \$1,000,000.
+The District had the following insurance coverage during the year: Commercial property - \$12,267,922; general liability - \$2,000,000; and educator's liability \$1,000,000.
 Settled claims resulting from these risks have not exceeded the commercial insurance coverage in any of the past three fiscal years.

 The School also participates in a risk pool for Workers' Compensation coverage in which there is a transfer or pooling of risks among the participants of that pool.
 In accordance with GASB No. 10, the school reports the required contribution to the pool, net of refunds, as insurance expense.
 The risk pool is the Oklahoma School Assurance Group (OSAG), an organization formed for the purpose of providing workers' compensation coverage to participating schools in the State of Oklahoma.
 In that capacity, OSAG is responsible for providing loss control services and certain fiscal activities, including obtaining contract arrangements for the underwriting, excess insurance agreements, claims processing, and legal defense for any and all claims submitted to them during the plan year.
 As a member of OSAG the District is required to pay fees set by OSAG according to an established payment schedule.
 A portion of the fees paid by the District goes into a loss fund for the District.
-The fee for the loss fund is calculated by projecting losses based on the school's losses for the last five years.
-OSAG provides coverage in excess of the Loss Fund so the District's liability for claim loss in limited to the balance of the loss fund.
-If the District does not use their loss fund in three years it is returned to them with no interest.